Vnc Configuration in Debian

 The server will start and tell you where to access it:

-desktop is debian:1
+New 'X' desktop is debian:1

 Open the VNC viewer on your remote machine, enter the hostname:screen and password (use a hostname or IP that your client machine understands), and your Linux desktop will open in a window!
 Network speed and processor power will affect performance, but it's amazing how many apps will run fine under VNC.
 You might not be able to play Frozen Bubble, but you can use productivity applications without any trouble.